 Although hydrogen has enormous possibility of replacing traditional fossil fuels, several difficulties must be overcome for the process to go smoothly.
 This section has described the current obstacles hydrogen faces as a substitute for conventional fuels.
 The current situation in Iraq and the globe capacity for producing, storing, and distributing hydrogen falls well short of what will be needed in the future.
 Demand-driven development of hydrogen-related facilities, comprising production, storage, and distribution to end users, is required.
 The framework for hydrogen distribution, storage, and supply is not completely established anywhere in the globe to meet the demand that would result from the gradual conversion of automobiles to use hydrogen fuel or fuel cells.
-Compared to traditional gasoline stations, the total number of hydrogen refueling stations globally is quite low.
+Compared to traditional gasoline stations, the total number of hydrogens refueling stations globally is quite low.

 As green hydrogen is electrolyzed, condensed, or transferred to different carriers, delivered, and used in fuel cell technology, a substantial amount of energy is lost due to technical difficulties.
-If such inefficiencies are not addressed, they will necessitate a significant use of renewable energy sources to power hydrogen electrolyzers capable of competing with end to electricity [81].
+If such inefficiencies are not addressed, they will necessitate a significant use of renewable energy sources to power hydrogen electrolyzers capable of competing with end to electricity [85].
 Additionally, storage and transfer of hydrogen might be difficult.
-It must be stored in a porous substance at high pressure and very cold temperatures [82].
-Hydrogen has a higher potential for leakage than fossil fuels or methane and may cause pipeline steel to become brittle [83].
-Using hydrogen in a fuel cell requires ultra-high purities of up to 80% [84].
+It must be stored in a porous substance at high pressure and very cold temperatures.
+Hydrogen has a higher potential for leakage than fossil fuels or methane and may cause pipeline steel to become brittle.
+Using hydrogen in a fuel cell requires ultra-high purities.
 When using bioenergy as a raw resource, this degree of purity requires the use of clean water for hydrolysis or other purification methods.
-Since fuel cells are vulnerable to a range of pollutants, rising hydrogen should be utilised [85, 86].
+Since fuel cells are vulnerable to a range of pollutants, rising hydrogen should be utilised [86].

 Public acceptability and understanding are further obstacles to the use of green hydrogen.
 Before a technology may grow, it must be accepted by a wider population.
 To address all of these concerns, there will need to be a large-scale public awareness campaign that includes detailed health and safety analyses as well as changes to the laws.